Read stories from Anthony Holcroft’s published collections, as well as an excerpt from his novel, The Candle Trees (unpublished).

 Once, long ago in China, a travelling musician visited a small kingdom near the Kuang Lu mountains.
 Every day he set up his stall in the market-place and astonished the people with his feats of magic.

 When the king of the land heard what was going on, he summoned the magician to perform before his court.
 ‘I am a man who is easily bored with life,’ he told the magician.
-‘If you keep me amused, you will be rewarded with many precious gifts.
-But if you cause me to yawn, even once, I will have you executed.
+‘If you keep me amused, you will be sent on your way with many precious gifts.
+But if you cause me to yawn, even once, I am sorry to say, you will have to be executed.
+It is the penalty, you see, for causing grievous displeasure to the king.
 Is that understood?’

 The Magic Thread